jrbynum/AtlasUpdater/README.md

 - UpdatePollingInMinutes

-	How often to poll the steam network for a ARK update.
+	How often to poll the steam network for a Atlas update.
 It is not recommended to set this too frequently, as this may cause unintended side effects.

 - LogLevel